Staters of Cilicia Trachea

 Figure 5: Cumulative distributions of phases of weight standard development

-The one-sided Welch’s t-test3 rejects the null hypotheses that the mean weight of Phase 1 is equal to the mean weight of Phase 2 and the mean weight of Phase 2 is equal to the mean weight of Phase 3 against the alternative that the mean weight in the earlier phase is higher than in the later phase (p-value equal to 0.002 for the first test and less then 0.001 for the second test).
-In addition, the two-sample Kolmogorov-Smirnov test rejects the hypothesis of the equality of the weight distributions in Phases 1 and 2, and in Phases 2 and 3 (p-value equal to 0.002 for the first test and less then 0.001 for the second test).
+The one-sided Welch’s t-test3 rejects the null hypothesis that the mean weight of Phase 1 is equal to the mean weight of Phase 2 against the alternative that the mean weight in the earlier phase is higher than in the later phase (p-value less than 0.001).
+In addition, the two-sample Kolmogorov-Smirnov test rejects the hypothesis of the equality of the weight distributions these two phases (p-value less then 0.001).

 median 95% confidence interval